bytebase/bytebase.com/content/docs/tutorials/database-change-management-with-jira-manual.md

 ---
-title: Manage Database Change with Jira
+title: Manual Database Change with Jira
 author: Ningjing
 updated_at: 2024/09/30 21:15
 tags: Tutorial
 level: Intermediate
 integrations: Jira
 estimated_time: '30 mins'
-description: Manage database changes using Jira and Bytebase.
+description: Manage database changes using Jira and Bytebase manually.
 ---

 Jira is a leading issue tracking product for software development teams, aiding in planning, tracking, and releasing great software.
 Teams may also want to adopt Jira for the database change management process.